teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 ---

-<p class="big-text">Your clones are very impressive.
-You must be very proud. ~Obi Wan Kenobi.</p>
+<p class="big-text"><em>Your clones are very impressive.
+You must be very proud.</em> Obi Wan Kenobi.</p>

 Video game copyright law seems arbitrary at first glance.
 Copying Chun Li's 'head stomp' is infringement, but copying Sagat’s 'tiger knee' is totally fine.
-Copying the 7 shapes of Tetris is infringement, but copying a zombie-chainsaw decapitation is not a problem.
+Copying the size of the Tetris game board (10x20) was infringement, but copying the size of the Triple Town game board in (6x6) was OK.
 While the rules aren't perfect, there is a method to the madness.
 A basic understanding of copyright law can help video game designers develop games that are more difficult to clone, and also help game designers borrow inspiration from existing games without crossing the line into illegal cloning.

 Critically, copyright protects the original <em>creative expression</em> of an idea, but never the <em>idea itself</em>, and never any "systems" or "methods of operation" or utilitarian elements.
 Since video games are collections of ideas and expressions, video game copyright lawsuits turn on whether the clone copied "creative expression" from the original game or just the unprotectable ideas.
 Our first case is about Atari's Breakout, and whether it has any protectable creative expression at all.